michel4j/django-itemlist/README.rst

         list_styles
             A dictionary mapping field names to css style classes to add to the HTML of the columns.

+        list_title
+            A string to use as the title of the list.
+If `None` (default), the model name is used.

         link_url
             A named url for creating links to detailed pages.
 If `None` (default), no links are created.